cornell-ece4750/ece4750-sec03-verilator/docs/index.md

  - (Review: Testing with Stream Sources and Sinks)
  - Generating Coverage Reports with gcov/lcov

-This discussion section serves as gentle introduction to the basics of RTL testing using Verilator and gcov/lcov.
+This discussion section serves as a gentle introduction to the basics of RTL testing using Verilator and gcov/lcov.

 Start by logging into the `ecelinux` servers using the remote access option